 AI viruses are divided into two pathotypes — high pathogenicity AI (HPAI) and low pathogenicity AI (LPAI) — based either on the lethality of the virus in experimentally inoculated chickens or on the molecular characteristics of the virus.
 Wild birds are the natural host for LPAI and it does not result in significant disease.

-Influenza A viruses have been isolated from most major bird orders — to date, at least 485 bird species, of which 258 are newly-affected since 2021 have been reported.
+Influenza A viruses have been isolated from most major bird orders —over 500 species, of which more than half are newly-affected since 2021.
 Experimentally, AI virus can infect almost all commercial, domestic and wild avian species.
 Humans are susceptible to infection with influenza A viruses.

 AI viruses are widely distributed throughout the world, and outbreaks have occurred in Australia.
 Wild birds in Australia actively carry and shed LPAI virus without suffering noticeable clinical signs.
 All Australian outbreaks to date have arisen from endemic LPAI H7 viruses which evolved to acquire high pathogenicity.